BUMETCS673/CS673OLSum25Team3/team.md

 Hongcheng Ding

 Hi!
 I'm a CS graduate student at Boston University.
 I have some experience with Java, HTML/CSS, JavaScript, and R. I'm looking forward to learning more and working with my team this semester!

+Uzay Isin Alici
+Hello.
+My name is Uzay.
+I am a graduate student at Boston University, specializing in cybersecurity.
+I enjoy learning about software engineering and real-world secure systems.
+I'm excited to collaborate with my team in this course.